Back to blog

 What your AI feature actually looks like

 The chat panel is embedded in your existing UI.
 Your user does not leave your app.
 The agent has context about their open cases because it queried your API using their tenant's credentials.
-The confirmation buttons appear because the agent is about to do a write operation, and writes always require user approval.
+Confirmation buttons appear when the agent is about to do a write operation.
+Writes always require user approval.

 All three surfaces use the same agent configuration.
 Same skills, same knowledge base, same connections.
 You write it once.
 The chat panel, automations, and API access are delivery mechanisms.
 The intelligence is the same underneath.